Water-Melon/Melon/docs/en/trace.md

 >
 > 1. `trace_mode` in the configuration will only be valid when the framework mode is turned on (`framework` is `on`).
 > 2. If you are in non-framework mode, or `trace_mode` is not enabled in the configuration, but you still want to use this function, you can initialize it by calling `mln_trace_init`.
+> 3. In this mode, the system has a certain performance loss, so try not to enable this mode in a production environment.
+If it must be enabled, you can use a separate thread to run scripts to collect data, which can effectively reduce the performance loss of worker threads.